 The applicant did not provide any information on the design of the single-family units.
-The applicant shall either construct homes that are 1900's craftsman or cottage style as approved in the Master PUD plan or construct homes with the architectural details concurrently with the building permits for all housing.
+The applicant shall provide architectural details concurrently with the building permits for the single-family detached housing.
 The architecture of the homes must meet the requirements of 10-6.
-An associated architectural review fee will be required unless determined otherwise by the Planning Director.
-[Condition 6].
+An associated architectural review fee will be required unless determined otherwise by the Planning Director, [Condition].